How Irritable Bowel Syndrome Can Affect Your Weight? | IBS Diet Chart

 IBS Diet for Weight Loss

-IBS with diarrhoea or IBS-D is triggered by certain foods leading to a worse condition of gassiness or bloating.
+IBS with diarrhea or IBS-D is triggered by certain foods leading to a worse condition of gassiness or bloating.

 Food ingredients including wasabi, bok choy, radish, cauliflower, brussels sprouts, horseradish, and cabbage have cruciferous leaving a negative impact on the patients with IBS-D.